 Immunotherapy for melanoma has shown real results but only for a limited number of patients.
-The articles linked and excerpted below show a way to possibly increase the number of patients who respond to immunotherapy.
+The articles linked and excerpted below show a number of methods to possibly increase the number of patients who respond to immunotherapy.
+Consider prehabilitation, probiotics, your diet and chemotherapy…

-It sounds too simple a therapy to be true.
+Some of the therapies sound too simple to be true.
 But the ideas put forth in the articles fundamentally make sense.
 At least to me.
 Enhance your immune system to enhance the efficacy of immunotherapy.

 “The composition of bacteria in the gastrointestinal tract may hold clues to help predict which cancer patients are most apt to benefit from the personalized cellular therapies that have shown unprecedented promise in the fight against hard-to-treat cancers…”